Shania Twain Reveals She Is ‘Bored’ With Country Music, Citing Ageism And Sexism As The Cause

 Recording artist Shania Twain has had an amazing career in the country music industry, but recently revealed to E!
-News that she’s “a little bit bored” of it now, due to it’s lack of diversity.
+News that she’s “a little bit bored” of it now, partially due to its lack of diversity.

-When asked by E!‘s Clarissa Culiner about women in country music today, Shania stoutly responded “What women?”
-She further explained her disappointment with the number of females within the genre currently, and that she hopes her new show will inspire more to get involved.
+When asked by E!‘s Clarissa Culiner about women in country music today, Twain responded “What women?”
+She further explained her disappointment with the number of females within the genre currently, and said that she hopes her new show will inspire more to get involved.

 Shania also noted the lack of female presence on the radio, though she did point out that there were “very small, steady steps” being made towards spreading awareness about the issue.